NU-Formula-Racing/telemetry-base-station-23/bs_template/README.md

 This file will not be copied using this script, as each subsequent project should be documented uniquely and accordingly to its purpose.
-Refer to `lora_can_2/` for information about the original project these files come from.
+Refer to `lora_can_2/` for information about the original project these files come from, though some of these files have been modified based on results from previous projects.

+Update history:

+- 06/01/23: Commented out excess Serial prints on TX, macro-abstracted CAN bus number based on modifications from contemporary project bs_1/.